Hahn Automotive Timeline

 Acquisition of Speedway Automotive Distributors, Inc. located in Indianapolis, Indiana.
 One additional warehouse and five company stores added to the Greater Indianapolis market.

-Hahn will celebrate its 60th Anniversary in business with a new concept for the National Sales Conference in Rochester, New York.
+Hahn celebrated its 60th Anniversary in business with a new concept for the National Sales Conference in Rochester, New York.

 Hahn Automotive has been a leader in the auto part distribution business for over 60 years.
 It all started in 1958 when Mike Futerman purchased Hahn Tire & Accessory Co. in Rochester, NY and it was a short time later when vendors began selling directly to the company.
 He then renamed the business to Hahn Automotive Warehouse, Inc.